Server data from the Official MCP Registry

 The VAST Lint Chrome extension detects VAST XML on any page and shows inline validation errors, warnings, and info messages - squiggly underlines, hover tooltips, and a collapsible panel, all powered by the same vastlint core.

-Install from the Chrome Web Store (pending review): VAST Lint – Chrome Web Store
+Install from the Chrome Web Store: VAST Lint – Chrome Web Store

 Or install manually (no review wait):

 vastlint-mcp is a Model Context Protocol server.
-It exposes validate_vast, validate_vast_url, list_rules, explain_rule, and fix_vast as native tools callable by Claude, Cursor, and any MCP-compatible agent.
+It exposes validate_vast, validate_vast_url, inspect_vast, list_rules, explain_rule, and fix_vast as tools callable from Claude, Cursor, and any MCP-compatible client.

-Agentic advertising workflows — As AI agents take over creative trafficking (see IAB Tech Lab AAMP), validation needs to move into the agent loop.
-The vastlint MCP server is compatible with the AAMP Buyer Agent SDK: an agent calls validate_vast or validate_vast_url before confirming a deal, gets a structured pass/fail result with rule IDs and XPath locations, and can reject or escalate without a human reviewing the tag.
-The same tool works in Claude Desktop, Cursor, Copilot, any MCP client, and CI pipelines.
+In automated advertising pipelines - as creative trafficking moves into agent-based systems (see IAB Tech Lab AAMP), validation needs to happen at the same step.
+The vastlint MCP server is compatible with the AAMP Buyer Agent SDK: an agent calls validate_vast or validate_vast_url, gets back rule IDs and XPath locations for any issues, and can reject or escalate the creative before trafficking.
+The same server works in Claude Desktop, Cursor, Copilot, any MCP client, and CI pipelines.

 No-install hosted endpoint - connect directly without installing anything: